 The Pokemon TCG is renowned for giving artists a platform to design their styles of our favourite Pokemon in ways that pull us in as collectors and players alike.
 With thousands of different card designs throughout the 20 plus year history of Pokemon, we stumble across new cards daily leading to an exciting hunt for our favourite artworks.
-This article will look at some of the best cases of artwork that span across multiple cards making for awesome pairings and great additions to any collection.
+Most recently, Pokemon TCG: Celebrations has give us a fantastic look at legendary Pokemon spanning across multiple cards making for awesome pairings and great additions to any collection such as Ho-oh and Lugia by Kouki Saitou.
+In this article, we take a look at some other brilliant examples of crossover cards from throughout Pokemon TCG.

 Diglett (EX Crystal Guardians) & Dugtrio (Sword & Shield)